CMTA/CMTAT/doc/modules/presentation/mandatory/mint.md

 ##### Description

-Emitted when the specified  `value` amount of new tokens were created and allocated to the specified `account`.
+Emitted when the specified  `value` amount of new tokens are created and allocated to the specified `account`.